WORKER RIGHTS

 Your employer has the obligation to ensure that the workplace is safe, including being free of harassment and abuse.
 If you are experiencing abuse from people in your workplace, inform your supervisor.
 Make sure to take note of the date and incidents of abuse you are experiencing, keep written records (emails/text messages) of your efforts to address the issues with your employer, and their responses and actions.

-CONTACT US if you need assistance with making a complaint about abuse.
+CONTACT US if you need assistance making a complaint about abuse, or to learn more about the Open Work Permit for Vulnerable Workers.

 • Your employer cannot take possession of your identity documents such as passport and work permit.
-If they do, this is abuse, and you should report this to the government.
+If they do, this is abuse, and you may be eligible for an Open Work Permit for Vulnerable Workers.

 • Your employer cannot deport you.
 If your employer threatens to deport you for any reason, this is abuse, and you should report this to the government.